 Just to keep it real you can see a few spots on my frames that I need to touch up because I’m a klutz and tend to bang things up and you might notice my oops in nail placement that I haven’t patched yet.
 Done is not perfect is my motto 😉

-Here are a couple staircase picture wall gallery ideas to get you started planning your own display!
-On the left we have a very classic timeless look with 4 images of the same size.
+Here are a couple of staircase picture wall gallery ideas to get you started planning your own display!
+On the left, we have a very classic timeless look with 4 images of the same size.
 This works great for a more traditional style, keeping everything the same size and the layout mimicking the stair steps.
-On the right we have a more eclectic display with lots of smaller images mixed in with a few larger ones.
+On the right, we have a more eclectic display with lots of smaller images mixed in with a few larger ones.
+Check out a real-life eclectic design I did for a client here!

 Again another more classic layout but by turning two of the images sideways you add a bit more visual interest and freshen it up.
 A very simple change.
 On the right we have the display layout I made for our staircase, you can see I have a lot of repeating elements so while it looks a bit more random on my wall it is in fact pretty symmetrical.
 Minus that one spot where I will probably add another 8×10 frame to even things out!